The 4% Rule: What It Is, How It Works, and Its Limitations

 What rate should you actually use?

-Use 4% if: - You're retiring at 60+ with a 30-year horizon - You have flexibility to reduce spending in bad markets - You have supplemental income sources (Social Security, pension, part-time work) - You're comfortable with a small probability of portfolio depletion
+A 4% scenario may be relevant if: - You're retiring at 60+ with a 30-year horizon - You have flexibility to reduce spending in bad markets - You have supplemental income sources (Social Security, pension, part-time work) - You're comfortable with a small probability of portfolio depletion

-Use 3.5% if: - You're retiring in your 40s-50s (30-40 year horizon) - You want a meaningful safety margin - Your spending is relatively fixed without flexibility
+A 3.5% scenario may be worth testing if: - You're retiring in your 40s-50s (30-40 year horizon) - You want a meaningful safety margin - Your spending is relatively fixed without flexibility

-Use 3% if: - You're retiring in your 30s or younger (40-50+ year horizon) - Your spending has limited flexibility - You want near-certainty of portfolio survival
+A 3% scenario may be worth testing if: - You're retiring in your 30s or younger (40-50+ year horizon) - Your spending has limited flexibility - You want a lower starting withdrawal, while recognizing that no rate provides certainty

-Use 4.5-5% if: - You have significant guaranteed income (Social Security, pension) - You'll inherit assets - You have flexible spending and would cut dramatically if needed - Your portfolio is primarily in annuities or other guaranteed instruments
+A higher-rate scenario should be stress-tested carefully if: - You have significant guaranteed income (Social Security, pension) - You have additional assets you already control; do not rely on an uncertain inheritance - You have flexible spending and would cut dramatically if needed - Your portfolio is primarily in annuities or other guaranteed instruments

 The bottom line on the 4% rule